 One of the most unique aspects of Bluebeam Revu is the way you can customize almost every part of your interface.
 Not only can you use Profiles for any of your specific workflows, but the toolbars, panels, and tool sets are all completely customizable.
 You can turn them on or off and move them around with ease.
 Even if you already familiar with customizing profiles, our Bluebeam Revu Essentials training course reviews every possible method to customize Revu.
 This includes some methods that you probably didn’t know about.
 Before becoming a Bluebeam Certified Instructor, I was familiar with customizing the viewing space by moving toolbars and panels, but I had no idea you could go further by splitting each panel space.
 The amount and depth of customization in Revu is something you can learn by taking a Bluebeam Revu Training course.

 Tip: You can split the panel space by clicking and dragging another panel tool into the open panel.
 You can do this multiple times to have several Panel Access buttons be visible at once.

 4. You’ll be able to connect with other users and share experiences

-What I love about teaching Bluebeam Revu courses is interacting with people from a wide variety of different industries and learning how they use the program.
-Revu was designed to be malleable and accommodate many different backgrounds and workflows, and even allows users to be creative.
-Users often discover ways of manipulating the software to accommodate their everyday tasks that aren’t taught by Bluebeam.
-Connecting with other users in a training environment, allows people to share and discover workflows and tips that they have uncovered – some of which may be useful for others to utilize as well.
+What I love about teaching Bluebeam Revu courses is that I get to meet people from a variety of industries and learn how they use the program.
+Revu was designed to be flexible and accommodate many different backgrounds and workflows.
+(It even allows users to be creative!)
+Users often discover ways of manipulating the software to aid their everyday tasks that aren’t taught by Bluebeam.
+Connecting with other users in a training environment lets you share and discover workflows and tips that you otherwise may have never known about.

 Tip: The default Revu profile features several preloaded tool sets made for different industry reviews, including Architect, Engineer, and Contractor tools.